Committing an Unnatural and Lascivious Act

 These are common charges for alleged sexual activity at public parks and beaches among consenting adults.What the State Prosecutor has to Prove to Convict the You of Committing an Unnatural and Lascivious Act in West Palm Beach

 The prosecutor must prove beyond a reasonable doubt:

 - You did some acts with another person; and

 "Unnatural" means not in accordance with nature or with normal feelings or behavior.

 "Lascivious" means a wicked, lustful or unchaste, licentious, or sensual intent on the part of the person doing an act.

 This crime is a second-degree misdemeanor which is punishable up to 60 days in jail and a $500 fine.Contact the Law Office of Roger P. Foley, P.A.

 Our West Palm Beach attorneys focus on criminal cases in South Florida.
 Our law firm primarily practices in Palm Beach County and Broward County.
-If you have been arrested and charged with this crime, call our law offices today to schedule a free initial consultation.
+If you have been arrested and charged with this crime, call our law offices today to schedule a free 20 minute phone consultation.
 It is important that we know all the facts.
 We need you to tell us your version of the events that happened.
 This information will be critical to putting together a defense strategy for your case.
 Our attorneys will find out what evidence the prosecutor has against you.
 We will then inform you of your options on how to proceed with the case.
 We can take the case all the way to trial, if you want.
 These cases, because they are misdemeanors, are sometimes handled by Diversion.
 A diversion program allows for some conditions to be completed, for example an AIDS test, community service hours and a fine in exchange for a dismissal of charges.